 The numerous peaks and over 300 glaciers present a variety of challenges and rewards: classic mixed mountaineering routes, intricate glacier travel, technical rock climbing and scrambling, all within a premier wilderness setting.
 Approach routes are often arduous, requiring strenuous crosscountry travel, sometimes for days or through thick slide alder, rocky avalanche shoots and scree slopes, icy creeks or rivers, steep snow, or traversing slopes in steep, slippery terrain.
 The physical and mental challenge can push climbers to their limits, and changes in the weather can foil a summit bid.
 But when you finally stand on the top of a summit in the North Cascades, looking out over a jagged, glaciated mountain range that finds its finest and highest expression here in the park, as you tower over the alpine meadows and deep valleys, you will understand why these peaks draw climbers and wilderness travelers again and again, and you will begin to plot your next climb in these mountains.

 How do I get a backcountry permit?
 What are the latest conditions for my route?
 I’d love to go climbing but I’m not certain of my skills—are there guides who can teach me?
 Learn about these plus how to be a good steward of climbing areas and routes on the planning a climb page.

 The most important element of any climb is planning for your safe return.
-Check the Climb Safely page for weather and avalanche forecasts, learn about search and rescue procedures in the park, the Voluntary Climbing Register program and how it can help you in the event of an emergency, and more.
+Check the Climb Safely page for weather and avalanche forecasts, to learn about search and rescue procedures in the park, and to get local climbing safety tips.

 Sport Climbing in Skagit Gorge

 There are opportunities for both sport climbing and bouldering in the Skagit Gorge along SR 20 between Newhalem and Diablo.
-For more information on crag locations, restrictions and requirements regarding new route development, access, and more, please visit the park planning page or the Washington Climbers Coalition, or download a copy of the interim agreement for climbing in this area (pdf 548kb).
+For more information on crag locations, restrictions and requirements regarding new route development, access, and more, please visit the park planning page or the Washington Climbers Coalition.
+For additional information on sport climbing planning and regulations can be found on page 88 of the Ross Lake General Management Plan (2012).